Andrew Miller, Lanark Society Settler

 Upon arrival in in the Lanark settlement Andrew claimed lot 15 northeast in concession one of Dalhousie Township, close to his father’s location of lot 15 southwest in concession one of Lanark township.
 These land claims are documented in early military records that describe the lot as rocky, with only a small clearing in 1834.
 Andrew moved from this property, probably about 1827 when he purchased the southwest portion of Dalhousie lot 13 concession 1 from Peter McNabb who received the patent in 1825.
 This parcel was sold to Hugh Hunter, Jr. on 26 March 1839.

 Andrew appears to have joined his older brothers in Bathurst township prior to the 1834 Report on Settlers.
 He located on Bathurst lot 9 of concession 2.
-And the 1942 census indicates that at that time he had seven children, born in Canada and living with he and his wife Catherine.
+And the 1942 census indicates that at that time he had seven children, born in Canada and living with in Bathurst.
 This property was part of his will in 10 Jan 1870.

-On 6 Jan 1847 Andrew Miller purchased Bathurst lot 8 Con 2 (all) from John Miller.
-Crown originally granted to Archibald Fraser 1 Feb 1833.
-On 3 August 1860, Andrew transferred part of this lot to Peter Miller and the remainder to Andrew Miller, Jr. Peter Miller’s will was probated 10 Apr 1889.
+On 6 Jan 1847 Andrew Miller purchased Bathurst lot 8 Con 2 (all) from his brother John Miller.
+The Crown originally granted this lot to Archibald Fraser 1 Feb 1833.
+On 3 August 1860, Andrew transferred part of this lot to sons Peter Miller and the remainder to Andrew Miller, Jr. Peter Miller’s will was probated 10 Apr 1889.
 On 2 Apr 1897, Andrew and his wife Elizabeth E. Miller sold their portion to Peter J. Noonan.

 In the Memorial copybook it appears that Andrew purchased Bathurst lot 7 NE concession 2 (part), 26 Mar 1847.
 He obtains the deed 13 Mar 1849.
 This property was part of his will 10 Jan 1870.